Curriculum Guide

 Class IV STEM Studios

 This course introduces students to robotics and prepares them for competition in the First Lego League.
 Robotics integrates programming, electronics, 3D design, and other prototyping skills in an applied setting, to create machines that function autonomously.
 Students in this course will develop habits of prototyping, engage in a design cycle, further their fabrication skills, establish methods of quality control, and participate in interdisciplinary problem solving.
-This is a semester course, where students will meet 1x a cycle during quarter 1 then meet 2x per cycle in Q2, and participate in a weekend competition toward the end of the semester.
+Students in this course willย participate in a weekend competition toward the end of the first semester.

 For anyone who ever wanted their umbrella to tell them when to bring it, their vacuum to check a calendar and operate itself, their fish to be fed by a mobile app, or for anyone who ever noticed that a lot of things could be better, the Prototyping House will rethink and redesign the commonplace to be smarter, more efficient, more interesting, and more capable.
 Students will integrate programming, electronics, 3D design, and other prototyping skills and apply them to tinker with the things around us and to fabricate original ideas.
 They will develop habits of prototyping, engage in a design cycle, further their fabrication skills, establish methods of quality control, and participate in interdisciplinary problem solving.